evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

 ----

-As previously mentioned, this project was made with d3.js and scrollama.js.
+As previously mentioned, this project was also an experiment that combined d3.js and scrollama.js.
+There are a few thing that should be improved, but there were also positives.

 I am evaluating my workflow and the tools I use every time I start a new post.
 This time was the appropiate one to introduce some [Babel](https://babeljs.io/) and [Jest](https://jestjs.io/).
 I already had planned to practice unit testing for my projects for a while :).